usaid-cs/yesterday-i-learned/random.md

 1. Rebasing someone else's signed commit, understandably, removes the signature.
 1. Hindu revere cows because they were more valuable alive than dead (for their milk and poop).
 It is not their understanding that cows are gods.
 1. [` `](http://stackoverflow.com/questions/31507143/why-does-2-40-equal-42) is an OGHAM SPACE MARK.
 It is understood by many programming languages as just a space.
-1. White wedding dresses weren't adopted as popular practice until Queen Victoria wore a white lace gown for her wedding to Prince Albert in 1840.
 1. Press on sausages to make them cook faster.
 1. Restaurants don't have secret non stick pans.
 They just spray concentrated pan coating (and lots of it) every so often.
 1. [Hans Rosling](https://www.reddit.com/r/videos/comments/3jo6fe/swedish_professor_from_karolinska_institute_gives/) says that most of the world is improving as a whole, with clean drinking water, vaccination, and education rates higher than what the media portrays.